 - Don’t try to learn the whole manual at a time – even if you go to DMV office the next day, your knowledge won’t be strong enough to be sure of success.
 It is better to allow a couple of weeks to get prepared for the examination and to get through the whole manual several times within this period.
 Practice DMV driver’s license test online as often as it's possible to uncover your weaknesses and to gain psychological resistance before the testing.

-Note that you can undergo a free driving exam on a DMV official website, since many states offer the possibility to practice online, though the choice of questions is quite limited there.
-A third-party DMV driving online testing often provide deeper understanding of questions you are going to face during the real exam.
+Note that you can undergo a free driving exam on a DMV official website since many states offer the possibility to practice online, though the choice of questions is quite limited there.
+A third-party DMV driving online testing often provide a deeper understanding of questions you are going to face during the real exam.
 Besides, free driver’s test

 The knowledge test can be paper-based or computer-based (depending on DMV office equipment).
 Regardless of the examination form, try to quickly answer those questions you are strong at and skip the questions that cause serious difficulties.
-Since you need to answer 75-80% of questions correctly when passing driving test, you may not need to come back to difficult questions.
+Since you need to answer 75-80% of questions correctly when passing a driving test, you may not need to come back to difficult questions.
 But if you are not sure that you scored the necessary correct answers, try to answer difficult questions eliminating those answers you are sure to be wrong.

 Many people wonder how to pass DMV driving exam if a person is a foreigner with a poor knowledge of American English.
 For foreigners, it is important to find out if there is any possibility to take the test in their own language.
 Though it isn’t easy to find a free driving theory test for practice in foreign languages, many DMVs in different states allow passing the written test in Spanish, Chinese, Russian and other languages.
 Check what languages are available in your state, if your English is not good enough to improve your chances on passing the test.

-Don’t take chances and avoid any form of cheating when passing driving test, since DMV staff and video equipment monitors the process.
-If you are caught on cheating, you will be turned out and may not be allowed to this DMV office again.
+Don’t take chances and avoid any form of cheating when passing a driving test, since DMV staff and video equipment monitors the process.
+If you are caught cheating, you will be turned out and may not be allowed to this DMV office again.
 Even if you need a tip desperately, you’d better focus and try to use your common sense.